Polyspermy: Chicken and zebra finch eggs require multiple sperm

+Compensable polyspermy

+Yet another case involves normally monospermic organisms that "tolerate" polyspermy without ill effects.
+In other words, they too can choose one sperm pronucleus to fuse with, discarding the rest.
+A number of species is known to exhibit this unusual behavior, but this case is very poorly studied.

-Evolutionary advantage
+Evolutionary view

+Pathological polyspermy is costly for females as it decreases their chances to produce offspring.
+This would make investing into defenses that block polyspermy viable.
 Female defenses select for ever more aggressive male sperm, however, leading to an evolutionary arms race.
 On the one hand, polyspermy creates inviable zygotes and lowers female fitness, but on the other, defenses may prevent fertilization altogether.
 This leads to a delicate compromise between the two, and has been suggested as one possible cause for the relatively high infertility rates seen in mammalian species.

-In some species, polyspermy is allowed to happen to result in more than one sperm entering the egg creating viable offspring without detrimental effects.
+The existence of compensable polyspermy suggests an alternative solution: females could also evolve tolerance of polyspermy to reduce its costs.